ulfschneider/ulf.website/content/posts/2023-07-13-oklab-best-for-gradients.md

   - til
   - css
 ---

-I´ve learned from Una´s and Adam´s talk [<cite>The future of responsive design](https://youtu.be/APhECDy2U3U) that okLAB is the best color space to create gradients.
+I've learned from Una's and Adam's talk [<cite>The future of responsive design](https://youtu.be/APhECDy2U3U) that okLAB is the best color space to create gradients.